- Review your financial goals—and the investments that go along with them—to see if anything needs to change.

 If you have an HDHP, it can be a good idea to contribute at least enough to your HSA to cover your anticipated health care expenses.
 If you’re not sure how much your health care expenses may be, it’s a good idea to put in at least enough to cover your deductible.
 You can always change the contribution amount later if you find you need to.
 HSA contributions are pre-tax and tax-deductible.
 When you use money saved in an HSA on qualified medical expenses now or in retirement, the withdrawals—of contributions and any investment returns—are tax-free.

 If you have a retirement plan at work, make sure you’re contributing at least enough to get the entire match from your employer.
-If you can save more, contribute the maximum to your HSA.
+If you can save more, one option is to contribute the maximum to your HSA.
 You can change your HSA contribution at any time.
-If your HSA is funded for the year and you’ve gotten your match, see if you can save more in your retirement account.
-For 2019, you can contribute $19,000 of pre-tax dollars to your 401(k) or 403(b).
-Also, those aged 50 and older may make a catch-up contribution of as much as $6,000, meaning they can contribute $25,000 in total.
+If your HSA is funded for the year and you’ve gotten your match, see if you can save more in your in your workplace retirement account.

 4. Protect what's yours